The-Magic-Mainframe/kamehameha2/README.md

 # kamehameha2
-Welcome to the home of mainframe counter-culture.
+Welcome to the home of modern mainframe counter-culture.

 ## About
 This website was created by The Magic Mainframe, a